jpinna99/dnd-character-builder/AB_campaign_notes.md

 - Velthis the Mad Elf Wizard: an evil, ruthless wizard who Thalia witnessed slaughter thousands of dwarves.
 Not a cultist, but is in the employ of the cult
 - Rezmir: black half-dragon, leader of the raider's camp (or entire cult)
 - Langdedrosa Cyanwrath: blue half-dragon
-- Furlam Mondath: the Wearer of Purple
+- Furlam Mondath: the Wearer of Purple, fought us after we hatched the black dragon wormling
 - Lennithon: blue dragon who we fought and then granted us boons if we passed his challenges, then flew away

 ## Other
 - Lorn Rennic: a minor noble of forest elf ancestry with influential ties to the town of Oakvale.
 We were hired to defend him on his journey to town, with disastrous results.
 - Scampers: a kobold who defected to our side and is now our ally
 - Aurelion: friend of Vorath, old forgetful wizard who appeared to help us during the dragon fight at the keep
+- Therma: a kobold we spared in the dragon nursery who showed us some rooms and we let live and go with her gems

 -------------------------